How to save money for Children

-Not only will saving for your children allow them to start their adult lives with some savings behind them, but it also means you can get them involved in saving early on.
-Teaching your child about money will help them learn important lessons about money which can help them in later life.
+Helping little ones to start their adult lives with savings behind them also means that you can get them involved in saving early on.
+If you let them know about the savings, it can help with teaching your child about money and them learning important lessons about finances early on.

 How much should I save for my child?

+The best way to save for children?
+Whatever you can afford to pop into a child’s savings account, monthly – even if it’s a small amount.
 Bringing up a child can be an expensive time, and you may not be able to afford to save as much as you would like each month.
 However, the key to successful long-term saving is making regular contributions, even if they are small.
-If you put aside as much as you can afford to each month – small amounts will soon add up!
+If you put aside as much as you can afford to each month – small amounts will soon add up in the long run!

-Whatever you can afford to save, the sooner you start saving, the sooner your money can start to earn interest, and the more potential the account has to grow over time – ready for when it is needed.
+Whatever you can afford to save, the sooner you start saving, the sooner your money can start to earn interest, increasing the potential the account has to grow over time – ready for when it is needed.

 Are children’s savings taxed?

 Children can be taxed on the interest earned on savings.
 Just like adults, they have an annual income tax allowance.
-Although the majority of children won’t earn enough to reach this limit, there is the risk that they will pay on savings and investments.
+Although most of children won’t earn enough to reach this limit, there is the risk that they will pay on savings and investments.

 It is also worth noting that, if the money you put into your child’s savings account earns over £100 in interest each year, you may have to pay tax on the interest, depending on your circumstances.
 The £100 limit applies to income from gifts from parents, step-parents, or guardians only.
 This doesn’t apply to any gifts given by grandparents, other family members, or friends.

-Junior ISAs and children’s Tax Exempt Savings Plans are both long-term savings options.
+Junior ISAs and a Children’s Tax Exempt Plan are both long-term savings options and some of the best ways to save for children.
 Any interest earned in these accounts is tax free, the cash sum paid out to the child at the end of the savings period is also tax fee, and you won’t need to worry about capital gains tax on any interest made when your child cashes in the investment.

-What’s more, the £100 rule mentioned above doesn’t apply to these accounts, so you could use these to put money away for your child’s future, without worrying about being taxed on the interest.
+What’s more, the £100 rule mentioned above doesn’t apply to these child’s saving accounts, so you could use these to put money away for a young one’s future without worrying about being taxed on any interest.

 Please note that tax rules may change and depend on individual circumstances.

-A Junior ISA is a simple way to invest in your child’s future, building up a savings pot that they’ll be able to access when they are 18.
+A Junior ISA is a simple way to invest in your child’s future, building up a savings pot that they’ll be able to access when they turn 18.